DarkGhostHunter/RutUtils/README.md

 echo serialize($rut); // C:28:"DarkGhostHunter\RutUtils\Rut":9:{106663092}
 ```

-This is pretty much heavily optimized for low storage and quick instancing.
+This is pretty much optimized for low storage and quick instancing.
 The rest will depend on your serialization engine.

 #### String